-GIS Planning's technology is implemented in communities across American and serves:
+GIS Planning's technology is implemented in communities across America and serves:

 • The majority of the U.S. population

 • The majority of the 100 largest cities in the U.S.

 • The majority of the U.S. geographic land area.